dotnet/docs/docs/framework/data/wcf/querying-the-data-service-wcf-data-services.md

 ---
 # Querying the Data Service (WCF Data Services)

-The [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] client library enables you to execute queries against a data service by using familiar [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] programming patterns, including using language integrated query (LINQ).
+The [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] client library enables you to execute queries against a data service by using familiar .NET Framework programming patterns, including using language integrated query (LINQ).
 The client library translates a query, which is defined on the client as an instance of the <xref:System.Data.Services.Client.DataServiceQuery%601> class, into an HTTP GET request message.
 The library receives the response message and translates it into instances of client data service classes.
 These classes are tracked by the <xref:System.Data.Services.Client.DataServiceContext> to which the <xref:System.Data.Services.Client.DataServiceQuery%601> belongs.

 ## Data Service Queries

 The <xref:System.Data.Services.Client.DataServiceQuery%601> generic class represents a query that returns a collection of zero or more entity type instances.
 A data service query always belongs to an existing data service context.
 This context maintains the service URI and metadata information that is required to compose and execute the query.

-When you use the **Add Service Reference** dialog to add a data service to a [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)]-based client application, an entity container class is created that inherits from the <xref:System.Data.Services.Client.DataServiceContext> class.
+When you use the **Add Service Reference** dialog to add a data service to a .NET Framework-based client application, an entity container class is created that inherits from the <xref:System.Data.Services.Client.DataServiceContext> class.
 This class includes properties that return typed <xref:System.Data.Services.Client.DataServiceQuery%601> instances.
 There is one property for each entity set that the data service exposes.
 These properties make it easier to create an instance of a typed <xref:System.Data.Services.Client.DataServiceQuery%601>.

 A query is executed in the following scenarios: